Spoon Links Rita Enjoys

 After spending hours looking up hand carved wooden spoons, or wooden spoons in general, I thought I should share with you some that I found. :) Many of these links are found at Pinewood Forge’s webpage of links.
 If you know of any that I haven’t found yet, please feel free to let me know.

-I had better start by advertising my own spoon page.
+Let me start by directing you to my own spoon page.

 • Jar of Wood

-Here are some of the ones I look at most frequently:
+Here are some of the web pages I look at most frequently:

 • The Spoon Lady is, the first web site I came across when I started researching spoon carving.
 A good how-to page on how to carve.